-WE SUPPORT ENERGY, AGRIBUSINESS, BIOTECHNOLOGY, HEALTH CARE, SPACE TECHNOLOGY, AND REAL ESTATE DEVELOPMENT IN U.S. AND GLOBAL MARKETS
+ENERGY, AGRIBUSINESS, BIOTECHNOLOGY, HEALTH CARE, SPACE TECHNOLOGY, AND REAL ESTATE DEVELOPMENT IN U.S. AND GLOBAL MARKETS

-Bill earned a B.S. in Petroleum Marketing from The University of Tulsa, Tulsa, Oklahoma; a M.B.A. in International Business from The George Washington University, Washington, D.C.; he attended Executive Ed. at the Harvard Business School; he was commissioned a U.S. Naval Officer at Officer Candidate School, Newport, Rhode Island; and he graduated from Navy Supply Corps School, Athens, Georgia.
+Bill Gottfried earned a B.S. in Petroleum Marketing from The University of Tulsa, Tulsa, Oklahoma; a M.B.A. in International Business from The George Washington University, Washington, D.C.; he attended Executive Ed. at Harvard Business School; he was commissioned a U.S. Naval Officer at Officer Candidate School, Newport, Rhode Island; and he graduated from Navy Supply Corps School, Athens, Georgia.
 Bill has been listed in the Financial Times of London's "Who's Who in World Oil & Gas", he is an Eagle Scout, and he is a Knight of the Silver Circle Member of The Army and Navy Club in Washington, D.C.
 Bill served on the Board of Directors of the Houston Association of Realtors and the Texas Association of Realtors, serving as Chairman of the International Committees of both Associations.
 He served as the National Association of Realtors Presidential Liaison to the United Arab Emirates.
 He was a founding Board Member of the Asian Real Estate Association of America, Houston Chapter.
 Bill served on the Board of Directors of The Forum Club of Houston and The Center for International Business Education and Research at The George Washington University, Washington, D.C.